Happy Hardy and Heer

-Happy Hardy and Heer is a 2020 Bollywood musical romantic drama film directed by Raka, produced by Deepshikha Deshmukh and Sabita Manakchand, starring Himesh Reshammiya in a double role for the first time and Punjabi actress Sonia Mann.
+Happy Hardy and Heer is a 2020 Bollywood musical romantic drama film directed by Raka, produced by Deepshikha Deshmukh and Sabita Manakchand, starring Himesh Reshammiya in a double role and Sonia Mann.

 Plot

 Happy, a lovable loser, is smitten by his childhood friend Heer.
 Though she is fond of him, she is yet to express her feelings for him.
 When she moves to London, Happy follows her there.
 Though he goes there on the pretext of getting a job, his real goal is to woo Heer.
 In London, she meets Hardy, who is born and raised there.
 While Happy comes across as a happy-go-lucky guy, who fails at everything he attempts, Hardy is a successful entrepreneur.
 Heer falls for the latter, a twist in the tale leads to a situation where she has to choose between her childhood friend and her ideal man.